Your Civil Rights Regarding Property Return

 What a Civil Rights Attorney Can Do

-Spolin Law P.C. has won many thousands of dollars in property that was taken from clients.
-Here are some of the steps we may be able to take:
+Experienced civil rights attorneys have won many thousands of dollars in property that was taken from clients.
+Here are some of the steps an attorney may be able to take:

 - Legal Motion — A formal written request filed in conjunction with a criminal case, including a request for a court order directing the law enforcement agency to return the property.